for where your treasure is, there your heart will be also [Matthew 6: 24]

 Welcome to the Synod Finance Pages

-The finance team members, Mike, David and Ryhana provide a wide range of financial services to the Synod and to individual local churches.
+The finance team members, Mike, David, Ryhana and Kirsty provide a wide range of financial services to the Synod and to individual local churches.

 How is the Synod funded?